inertiacreeping/youtubeuploader/README.md

 ### Youtube API Services - Audit and Quota Extension Form

 You'll need to fill out this (annoying form)[https://support.google.com/youtube/contact/yt_api_form?hl=en] for your channel, so that the videos aren't locked to private (to combat spam).
 Takes 2-5 days for Youtube to approve your app.
+If you don't fill out this form, Youtube will lock and private your videos, with no recourse/appeal possible.

 ### Prerequisites